PennController/penncontroller.github.io/core-concepts/4_pcibex-farm.md

 ## Creating a PCIbex Farm account

-1. Go to the PCIbex Farm [account creation page](https://farm.pcibex.net).
+1. Go to [the PCIbex Farm](https://farm.pcibex.net){:target="_blank"}.
-2. In the "New user" box, enter the following information:
+2. Click "_Sign up_" in the top bar
+3. A modal window pops up:
    + In the "Username" field, enter the username that you want for your account.
    + In the "Password" field, enter the password that you want for your account.
-   + In the "Verify password field", re-enter the password that you used in the "Password" field.
+   + In the "Password confirmation", re-enter the password that you used in the "Password" field.
-   +In the "Email" field, enter the email that you want to link your acccount to.
-PCIbex Farm does not share your email, and only sends emails for password retrieval purposes.
+   + In the "Email address" field, enter the email that you want to link your acccount to.
+PCIbex Farm does not share your email, and only sends emails for password retrieval purposes or server-maintenance-related announcements.
-3. Click **Create account**.
+3. Click **Sign up**.

 ---